buzzcode/veracode-flaws-to-issues/README.md

-# Import Veracode Static Analysis Pipeline Scan to GitHub Issues - GitHub Action
+# Import Veracode Static Analysis Flaws to GitHub Issues - GitHub Action

-This action can be used in a workflow after a Veracode Static Analysis Pipeline Scan to take the results of the scan and import them into GitHub as Issues.
+This action can be used in a workflow after a Veracode Static Analysis (either Pipeline Scan or Policy/Sandbox scan) to take the results of the scan and import them into GitHub as Issues.

+## Importing Pipeline Scan flaws
-Typically this is done with the filtered results of the Pipeline Scan, see [Pipeline Scan commands](https://help.veracode.com/r/r_pipeline_scan_commands) .
+For a Pipeline Scan, this is typically done with the filtered results of the Pipeline Scan, see [Pipeline Scan commands](https://help.veracode.com/r/r_pipeline_scan_commands).

 Note that when Issues are added, a tag is inserted into the Issue title.
 The tag is of the form `[VID:<cwe>:<file>:<line>]`.
+There is some very simple matching of same file, same CWE, +/- 10 lines that will get resolved as the same issue.

+## Importing Policy/Sandbox Scan flaws
+For a Policy or Sandbox scan, this is done with the Findings REST API call, see [Findings REST API](https://help.veracode.com/r/c_findings_v2_intro).

+Note that when Issues are added, a tag is inserted into the Issue title.
+The tag is of the form `[VID:<flaw_number>]`.
 This tag is used to prevent duplicate issues from getting created.
-There is some very simple matching of same file, same CWE, +/- 10 lines that will get resolved as the same issue.

 ---

 ## Inputs

-### `pipeline-results-json`
+### `scan-results-json`

-**Required** The path to the pipeline results file in JSON format (typically the filtered results).
+**Required** The path to the scan results file in JSON format.
+The scan type, Pipeline or Policy/Sandbox, is auto-detected based on the input file and imported issues are labeled appropriately.
 |Default value |  `"filtered_results.json"`|
 --- | ---